What is Lead Nurturing?

 How long should you nurture a lead?

-The exact amount of time required to nurture a lead will vary depending on the context.
-It can take months for leads to convert, so additional outreach fair game as long as the company has content to send and there is no predetermined threshold for dropping them (e.g., 12 months of nonresponse).
+The exact time required to nurture a lead varies by context.
+It can take months for leads to convert, so additional outreach is appropriate as long as the company has relevant content to send and there is no predetermined threshold for dropping them (e.g., 12 months of nonresponse).

 How does a lead become a customer?